albert-gonzalez/backbone-training/README.md

   * The item template no longer needs the form to delete todos.
 Change this form for a link (like the edit button).
 * Modify todo.view.js
   * Define a events hash property with the click event on the new delete link.
   * Define a method that destroy the Todo.
+Backbone will remove the todo from the collection automatically (http://backbonejs.org/#Model-destroy)
   * The view has to listen the destroy event of the todo to remove the view when the todo is destroyed.
+When a view is removed, the view stops listening the assigned events and remove the element from the DOM (http://backbonejs.org/#View-remove)